-Any student, other than a student with a disability whose actions are related to the disability (see Section X), who repeatedly is substantially disruptive of the educational process or substantially interferes with the teacher's authority over the classroom will be suspended from school for at least one day.
+Any student, other than a student with a disability, (see Section X), who repeatedly is substantially disruptive of the educational process or substantially interferes with the teacher's authority over the classroom will be suspended from school for at least one day.
+Students with disabilities shall be disciplined in accordance with federal and state law and regulations.

-Please Note: A student with a disability may be suspended only in accordance with the requirements of state and federal law.
+Please Note: A student with a disability may be suspended only in accordance with the requirements of state and federal law and regulations.